orend/register/register.md

 | **'false' unit test**        |   0.0530s     |   2.5s |
 | **true unit test**         |   0.0005s     |   0.4s |

 A single test run is roughly **a hundred times faster**.
-The absolute times are rther small but the difference will be very noticeable when you have hundreds of unit tests or more.
+The absolute times are rather small but the difference will be very noticeable when you have hundreds of unit tests or more.
 The total runtime in the "before" version takes roughly two seconds longer.
 This is the time it takes to load a trivial rails app on my machine.
 This will be significantly higher when the app grows in size and adds dependent gems.

 Conclusion
 ----------

 The 'Before' version's tests are harder to write and are significantly slower.
-It also bundles many responsibiilties into a single class, the Controller class.
+It also bundles many responsibilities into a single class, the Controller class.
 The 'After' version is easier to test (we pass mocks to override the default classes).
 This means that in our code in ```AddsUserToList``` we can easily replace the collaborators with others if we need to, in case the requirements change.
-The controller has been reduced to performing the most basic task of collecting input and invoking the correct mehtods to excercise here.
+The controller has been reduced to performing the most basic task of collecting input and invoking the correct methods to exercise here.

 Is the 'After' version better?
 I think it is.
 It's easier and faster to test, but even more importantly the collaborators are clearly defined and are treated as *roles*, not as specific implementations.
 As such, they can always be replaced by different implementations of the role they play.
-We now can concerate on the *messages* passing between the different *roles* in our system.
+We now can concentrate on the *messages* passing between the different *roles* in our system.

 When you practice TDD with mock objects you will almost be forced to inject your dependencies in order to mock collaborators.
 Extracting your business logic into service objects makes all this much easier, and further decoupling from active record makes the tests true unit tests that are also blazing fast.